quietlychris/nav_and_whimsy/README.md

 in the figure below.

 Here, starting from the origin at (0,0,0), the object is directed to move to the following
-points: ( 1.0,  1.0,  1.0)
-        (-1.0,  4.0, -2.0)
-        ( 1.0,  3.0,  3.0)
+points: (1.0,1.0,1.0),  (-1.0,4.0,-2.0), and (1.0,3.0,3.0).
 A point is considered hit when the radial distance betweeen the object's current location and the desired position is less than 0.1 meters.

 <img src="/documentation/images/3D_movement_062018.png" width="500" height="400" />

-For more documentation, and updates on the development, please refer to the documentation, which is written in markdown using GitBook.
+For more information, updates on the development, and worklogs, please refer to the _documentation_ directory, which is written in markdown using GitBook.

 Note: Less whimsical than desired.